-Workers' Museum Tours and Activities
+Workers' Museum Tours and Tickets

 Johannesburg's Workers' Museum, as the name suggests, exposes the conditions in which the city's substantial migrant population lived and worked in the 20th century.
 The museum occupies a former workers' compound, where hundreds of men lived in cramped and dirty conditions.
 These men worked for the city's sanitary and power departments, and lived under what amounted to little more than slave-like conditions.
 The compound was built in 1913, and it was used until the 1980s.